 - Medication Ordering

-- Growth Charts Problem Set
+- Growth Charts Problem Set - associated article linked here

 - Required Ethics Assignment - All Pediatric patient care students are required to do an ethics assignment.
 Your site directors may have a process for you to complete this requirement.
 Please discuss expectations with them.
 Otherwise, you may review the video linked here: Ethical Decision-making in Pediatrics.

 - Clinical Encounters - SOM Instructions on how to log Clinical Encounters in EValue

 - Clinical Encounters - Recommended Pediatric clinical encounters and links to associated Aquifer cases

 - Final Exam - NBME Pediatrics Subject Exam